CASA FITS

-CASA FITS' (Fully Integrated Tactical System) is a system that is used on board aircraft from different coast guard services for tactical marine reconnaissance.
+CASA FITS (fully integrated tactical system) is a system that is used on board aircraft from different coast guard services for tactical marine reconnaissance.
 FITS is predestined for this area of application due to its real-time display of navigation data.
 FITS was developed by the Spanish branch of the multinational Military Transport Aircraft Division of EADS.

 Areas of application

 In addition to tactical marine reconnaissance, FITS is deployed over a wide range of other operational areas: In internal security, border security or for coordination of police missions.
 It supports operational forces in drug investigations, immigration control and also in protecting natural resources.
 For example, FITS can be used to monitor fishing grounds or exclusive economic zones, to provide early warning of marine pollution incidents or to coordinate search and rescue services.

 Mode of operation

 In missions of this nature, FITS integrates large volumes of information and also evaluates potential threats at the same time.
 An intuitive man-machine interface forms the core of the modular FITS.
 This interface significantly enhances mission efficiency.
 Apart from numerous operational sensors, this system comprises an aircraft navigation and communication system.
 Each system is controlled by an operator using one of four multifunction consoles.
-The consoles are linked together via a high-speed LAN (Local Area Network) with central processors which facilitate fast processing of all incoming signals.
-Despite the high level of complexity, the acquisition costs for FITS are low, particularly in view of the fact that commercial hardware, standard interfaces and modular software are used.
+The consoles are linked together via a high-speed LAN (local area network) with central processors which facilitate fast processing of all incoming signals.
+Despite the high level of complexity, the acquisition costs for FITS are low, particularly as commercial hardware, standard interfaces and modular software are used.
 Something that initially sounds mass-produced is actually the trump card for this system.
 This is because using standardized components is the only way of integrating such a large number of sensors within a system of this nature.
 These standards also provide the potential for expansion and this is what ultimately ensures the projected service life of a marine reconnaissance aircraft over several decades.
 Depending on technical progress, this design allows numerous other sensors to be integrated within the FITS system in the future.